 Hi!
 I'm John, a rising junior at Brown University, originally from Madison, Wisconsin, pursuing a double concentration in Mathematics-Computer Science and Music.
 I'm passionate about how logic, creativity, and innovation come together to solve problems in Computer Science.

-Outside of classes, I do Competitive Programming to hone my critical thinking and coding skills.
-When I'm not coding, you can find me at the piano practicing my repertoire or composing my own music.
+When I'm not coding, I'm usually at the piano practicing repertoire or composing my own music.
+This summer, I also accompanied for a voice recital and played keyboard in the Sauk Prairie Theatre Guild's production of The SpongeBob Musical.
 My favorite composers are Chopin, Mozart, Beethoven, Bach, and Joplin.
-I also enjoy going to the gym, playing tennis, and reading in my free time.
+Outside of music and tech, I enjoy going to the gym, playing tennis or golf, and reading.

 If you'd like to connect, collaborate, or chat, please don't hesitate to reach out.
 Thank you for visiting my website!